jpujari/scrapy/README.md

 Download chromedriver
 https://chromedriver.chromium.org/downloads
-The version of chromedriver should match your chrome browser version adjust chromedriver path in the script accordingly
+The version of chromedriver should match your chrome browser version.
+Adjust chromedriver path in the script accordingly.

 Install virutalenv